celo-org/celo-monorepo/flakey-test-tracking/README.md

 /github subscribe celo-org/celo-monorepo issues +label:FLAKEY +label:general-test +label:utils
 ```

+## A Warning For Reviewers

+When FlakeTracker is enabled, reviewers should exercise caution on PRs that have skipped flakey tests.
+Note that tests can now be disabled by just creating a github issue, so we should inspect every test that is skipped an ensure it is not relevant to the PR.
+If you find that a relevant test was skipped,
+just include the link to the corresponding flakey test issue in the PR body and run the build again.
+This will force the flakey test to run.
+If you wish to disable skipping flakey tests entirely for a given job you can do so by setting `SKIP_KNOWN_FLAKES=false`.

 ## TODO

 TODO(Alec): add option to log all errors on failure (DONE)